KrakenD Monitoring with Grafana

 Importing the Grafana Dashboard

-1. Go to the browser and open http://localhost:3000.
-Use admin for both username and password
+1. Open http://localhost:3000 in your browser.
+Use admin for both username and password.

-2. Click Configuration from the side menu and find the button to add the data source.
-Select InfluxDB as the database and fill in the details you provided when starting InfluxDB:
+2. Click Configuration in the side menu and find the button to add a data source.
+Select InfluxDB and fill in the details you provided when starting InfluxDB:

 • Query Language: InfluxQL